1924 Cicero, Illinois, municipal elections: Violence and gang activity on the day of the primary

 Cars filled with gunmen roamed the town's streets.
 A Cicero police officer was disarmed and terribly battered.
 Some voters were shot or cut to death.
 Polling places were raided and ballots were forcibly ripped from the hands of voters by thugs.

 Campaigners for both parties were beaten by roaming groups of "sluggers" in the streets.
 A Democratic worker named Stanley Stenkievitch was kidnapped, blindfolded, and brought to a Chicago basement where he was held as a captive until after the Cicero polls closed.
 Up to twenty men were similarly kidnapped, driven to a basement of a plumbing store in Chicago and chained to pipes and posts.
-One Democratic campaign worker name Michael Gavin was shot in both legs and detained with eight other Democratic campaign workers in the basement of a mob-owned hotel in Chicago, only to be released when Election Day was over.
+One Democratic campaign worker named Michael Gavin was shot in both legs and detained with eight other Democratic campaign workers in the basement of a mob-owned hotel in Chicago, only to be released when Election Day was over.

 By the afternoon, election officials had sent out requests for help bringing order to Cicero.
 A Cook County judge named Edmund K. Jarecki deputized seventy Chicago police officers, five squads from the detective's bureau, and nine squads of motorized police to bring order to Cicero.

 At one point Frank Capone, Al Capone, Dave Hedlin, and Charles Fischetti were spotted by a squad car carrying uniformed police and detectives who leapt out of their car with their firearms drawn.
 Frank Capone began firing at them, and in the ensuing gunfight they shot and killed Frank Capone in the street.
 Hedlin was wounded, Fischetti fled and later surrendered, while Al Capone escaped.

 Mayoral election

-Incumbent mayor Klenha was the Chicago Outfit's favored candidate.
+Incumbent town president (mayor) Klenha was the Chicago Outfit's favored candidate.
 Klenha was challenged by Democrat Rudolph Hurt.
 Klenha won reelection.